KoosVanDerMerwe/BADUSB/README.md

 The collected data will be saved to the file UsersLOOT.txt in the temp folder.

 To use this, depending on what powershell version is on the victims PC.
-Most PC's have older powershell version so the ULT-BADUSB-powershell.txt file will work, but if the PC has a newer powershell version then you must use the ULT-BADUSB-pwsh.txt
+Most PC's have older powershell version so the "ULT-BADUSB-powershell.txt" file will work, but if the PC has a newer powershell version then you must use the "ULT-BADUSB-pwsh.txt" file